How Long Does a Tile Roof Usually Last: A Comprehensive Guide

 How often should I have my tile roof inspected?

-Yes, it’s advisable to have your tile roof inspected at least once a year and after severe weather events to identify any potential issues early.
+Having your tile roof inspected at least once a year and after severe weather is a smart way to catch any potential problems early.

 What are the signs that my tile roof needs replacement?

-Yes, if you notice significant cracking, multiple missing tiles, or leaks inside your home, it may be time to consider replacing your tile roof.
+Signs like significant cracking, several missing tiles, or leaks inside your home suggest it might be time to think about replacing your tile roof.